nose-devs/nose/doc/writing_tests.rst

   def check_even(n, nn):
       assert n % 2 == 0 or nn % 2 == 0

-This will result in 4 tests. nose will iterate the generator, creating a function test case wrapper for each tuple it yields.
+This will result in four tests. nose will iterate the generator, creating a function test case wrapper for each tuple it yields.
 As in the example, test generators must yield tuples, the first element of which must be a callable and the remaining elements the arguments to be passed to the callable.